Colombian court releases ex-president Alvaro Uribe from house arrest | DW | 10.10.2020

 Uribe is the first Colombian ex-president to be placed under house arrest and his case has divided Colombians, reopening the wounds of the country's long-running armed struggle and current attempts to make a peace deal work.

-Since 1958, armed conflict in Colombia has left more than 260,000 people dead and more than 7 million displaced, according to the governmental National Center for Historical Memory.
+Since 1958, armed conflict in Colombia has left more than 260,000 people dead and more than 7 million displaced, according to the government's National Center for Historical Memory.

 Uribe is widely credited for leading a military offensive against the FARC rebels, which his supporters say drove them to the negotiating table, leading to the signing of the 2016 peace accord.